flashcordon/big-history/Exploration-spatiale.md

 They designed a flagpole with a horizontal bar allowing the flag to "fly" without the benefit of wind to overcome the effects of the moon's lack of an atmosphere.
 O

+    A lunar flagpole has three parts.
+There are two vertical sections, and then the horizontal crossbar that’s hinged at the top of the upper vertical section.
+To deploy the flag, one astronaut used a sampling hammer to pound the lower vertical section into the ground.
+The other astronaut extended the telescoping crossbar and raised it to a 90-degree angle with the vertical section to click it into place.
+Then the two astronauts slid the upper part of the pole into the lower one.

+    Once they got the flag up, several factors made it look as though it was flying.
+First there were wrinkles in it because of how tightly it was packed.
+And these add to the illusion that the flag is waving.
+Also, the astronauts didn’t always get the horizontal crossbar extended all the way – they were working in pressurized spacesuits and really cumbersome gloves, after all – which caused the flag to bunch up in places.
+That also made it look like it’s waving.

 ## QUESTION 5 : On a de gros télescope sur Terre, alors pourquoi on ne voit pas le drapeau ?